Local Lipschitz Bounds of Deep Neural Networks: Introduction

 The training of a neural network can be summarized as an optimization problem which consists of making steps towards extrema of a loss function.
 Variants of the stochastic gradient descent (SGD) are generally used to solve this problem.
 They give surprisingly good results, even though the objective function is not convex in most cases.
 The adaptive gradient methods are a state-of-the-art variation of SGD.
 In particular, AdaGrad \citep{Duchi:2011:ASM:1953048.2021068}, RMSProp \citep{Tieleman2012}, and ADAM \citep{kingma2014adam} are widely used methods to train neural networks \citep{Melis2017OnTS, pmlr-v37-xuc15}.
 In most of the SGD methods, the rate of convergence depends on the Lipschitz constant of the gradient of the loss function with respect the parameters \citep{Reddi2018,Li_Orabona_2019}.
 Therefore, it is essential to have an upper bound estimate on the Lipschitz constant in order to get a better understanding of the convergence and to be able to set an appropriate step-size.

-In this paper, we provide a general and efficient estimate for the upper bound on the Lipschitz constant of the gradient of any loss function applied to a feed-forward fully connected DNN with respect to the parameters.
+In this paper, we provide a general and efficient estimate for upper bounds on the Lipschitz constant of the gradient of any loss function applied to a feed-forward fully connected DNN with respect to the parameters.
 Naturally, this estimate depends on the architecture of the DNN (i.e. the activation function, the depth of the NN, the size of the layers) as well as on the norm of the input and on the loss function.
+In two examples we also establish lower bounds on the Lipschitz constants, confirming that worst-case estimates grow exponentially in the number of layers.

 As a concrete application, we show how our estimate can be used to set the (hyper-parameters of the) step size of the AdaGrad \citep{Li_Orabona_2019} SGD method, such that convergence of this optimization scheme is guaranteed (in expectation).
 In particular, the convergence rate of AdaGrad with respect to the Lipschitz estimate of the gradient of the loss function can be calculated.